floranova13/cost-of-loss-calculator/README.md

 The REST API back-end uses MySQL and Sequelize.

 ### React Front-end
-The React front-end shows allows clients to access the cost demo.
+The React front-end shows allows to access the cost demo.
 And uses the Axios package to post user information when a PDF is printed.